Creating paged, compound, and collection content

 Enable this method by including paged_content_from_directories: true

-in your configuration file.
-Use this method when you are creating books, newspaper issues, or other paged content where your pages don't have their own metadata.
 This method groups page-level files into subdirectories that correspond to each parent, and does not require (or allow) page-level metadata in the CSV file.
-Each parent (book, newspaper issue, etc.) has a row on the CSV file, e.g.:
+Only the parent (book, newspaper issue, etc.) has a row on the CSV file, e.g.:

-book2,Using Islandora Workbench for Fun and Profit,28,2
+book2,Using Islandora Workbench for Fun and Profit,Paged Content

 Note